.avif)

 Yes!
 We are happy to provide referrals for other services to our customers.
 Over the years we've built relationships with great contractors across the valley in plumbing, HVAC, roofing, and more.
 Just reach out and we'll point you in the right direction.

-A lot of electricians in the Phoenix area charge between $75 and $150 per hour, which can make it hard to know what your final bill is going to be.
-At The Wire Guy Electric, we do things differently.
+A lot of electricians in the Phoenix area charge between $125 and $375 per hour, which can make it hard to know what your final bill is going to be At The Wire Guy Electric, we do things differently.
 We use flat-rate pricing, which means we quote you a price before we start and that's what you pay.
 No surprises.
 Whether the job takes us one hour or three, your price stays the same.
 We think that's the fairest way to do business because it puts the risk on us, not on you.
 Get a free estimate to see our pricing for your specific project.

-Installing a Level 2 EV charger (240-volt) at a home in the Phoenix area typically costs between $500 and $1,500 depending on the distance from your panel to the charging location and whether your panel has room for a new circuit.
+Installing a Level 2 EV charger (240-volt) at a home in the Phoenix area typically costs between $750 and $3,500 depending on the distance from your panel to the charging location and whether your panel has room for a new circuit.
 If your panel needs an upgrade to support the charger, that adds to the cost.
 We install chargers for all makes and models.
 Learn more about our EV charger installation service or give us a call for a free estimate.

 There are a few clear signs.
 If your breakers trip frequently, if your lights flicker when large appliances kick on, if you still have a fuse box, or if your panel is more than 25 years old, it's worth having it looked at.
 Homes with 100-amp panels that are trying to run modern appliances, AC systems, and EV chargers are usually overdue for an upgrade.
 We also strongly recommend replacing any Federal Pacific or Zinsco branded panels, as these have well-documented safety issues.
 We offer free estimates and will give you an honest answer on whether you actually need the upgrade or not.
 Read more on our panel upgrades service page.